ChimeHQ/Rearrange/README.md

 **RangeMutation**

 This is a struct that encapsulates a single change to an NSRange.
-Its useful for serializing, queuing, or otherise storing changes and applying them.
+It's useful for serializing, queuing, or otherise storing changes and applying them.

 You can also use this class to tranform individual points or other NSRanges.
-This is  useful for updating a set of stored NSRanges as text is changed.
+This is handy for updating a set of stored NSRanges as text is changed.
 This might seem easy, but there are a large number of edge cases that RangeMutation handles, including mutations that invalidate (for example completely delete) a range.

 ## Extensions